kaushal0494/Meta_XNLG/README.md

 ### Step-2: Meta-Learning with Centroid Languages
 In this section, we present the meta-learning training and generation pipeline for the abstractive text summarization task.
-We use the popular[XL-SUM](https://github.com/csebuetnlp/xl-sum) dataset.
+We use the popular [XL-SUM](https://github.com/csebuetnlp/xl-sum) dataset.
 The underlying pre-trained checkpoint is ZmT5, and the meta-learning algorithm used is MAML.

 ```
 export task_name="sum"